Meduza3/codenotary/task.md

 Features

     Data Management:
         Fetch dependencies of the repository https://github.com/cli/cli using the deps.dev API.
-DONE Extract and store all dependencies, including their OpenSSF scores, in an SQLite database.
+DONE =) Extract and store all dependencies, including their OpenSSF scores, in an SQLite database.
+DONE =)

     Backend API:
         Develop an API to: